Jon Wiswall

 Convert from WinRT to language types once

-When taking in WinRT objects from an ABI call (such as calling the platform, or being invoked by a caller) strive to convert those types to native language types at most once, at some form of demarcation line.
+When taking in WinRT objects from an ABI call (such as calling the platform, or being invoked by a caller) convert those types to native language types at most once, at some form of demarcation line.
 Native types like std::wstring are much much more well optimized-for in the rest of the STL than operating on hstring directly – especially for producing new string values through concatenation, formatting, splitting, etc.